Suspense and Surprise in European Football: Real Matches

+Remarkably, Panels A and B of Table \ref{tab:epl_suspense_cond} show that comparatively low levels of suspense and/or surprise are generated not only by particularly strong teams, but also by particularly weak teams in a given season.
+Examples include Huddersfield in 2018/19 (finishing the season with 16 points), Norwich in 2019/20 and 2021/22 (21 and 22 points, respectively), and Sheffield United in 2023/24 (16 points).
+Since such teams are typically relegated on a regular basis, however, we do not present them in Figure \ref{fig:suspense_epl}.
+Note also that Leicester City’s Premier League title in the 2015/16 season, which has been characterized as an exceptionally unlikely sporting success \citep{BBC2016}, is likewise reflected in our data.
+In that season, the mean values of suspense and surprise for Leicester City matches (suspense: 6.23; surprise: 1.51) were higher than those for all other Premier League teams excluding Leicester City (suspense: 5.99; surprise: 1.46).

 To formally investigate the magnitude of time trends in suspense and surprise, we estimate linear regressions using the natural log of suspense and surprise as the dependent variable and season year as a continuous independent variable.\footnote{Since our trend analysis is conducted at the match-level across multiple seasons, implementing a time series approach \citep[e.g.,][]{Lee2012} is not feasible.
 To account for dependence within match-pair observations, we cluster standard errors at the home team-away team level.} Table \ref{tab:time_trends_epl} summarizes the results.
-Column (1) shows a significant decline in suspense over time, while Column (2) reveals that this negative trend is driven solely by matches involving Manchester City, with suspense in those matches decreasing by approximately 3.9\% per season.
-Columns (3) and (4) show a similar pattern for surprise: matches involving Manchester City exhibit a significant decline of approximately 2.5\% per season, whereas surprise in matches involving Arsenal, Liverpool, or the remaining teams does not show a significant downward trend over time.
+Column (1) indicates a slight decline in suspense over time, while Column (2) reveals that this negative trend is driven entirely by matches involving Manchester City, with suspense in those matches decreasing by approximately 3.8\% per season.
+Columns (3) and (4) show a similar pattern for surprise: matches involving Manchester City exhibit an additional decline of approximately 2.7\% per season relative to the baseline trend.
+By contrast, matches involving Arsenal, Liverpool, or the remaining teams do not show a comparable decline.

 Overall, these patterns align with Manchester City's dominance, having won seven league titles during our sample period.
 At the same time, however, suspense and surprise values in matches involving other Premier League teams remained relatively unchanged over time.